-Atrial fibrillation is the most common arrhythmia, an irregularity of the heart's rhythm.
-In the United States more than 2 million people have atrial fibrillation.
+Atrial fibrillation is an irregular heart rhythm that affects more than 2 million people in the United States.
 This condition originates in the atria (top chambers of the heart).
 Instead of the electrical impulse traveling in an orderly fashion through the heart, many impulses begin and spread through the atria causing the atria to quiver or fibrillate.
 Some of the electrical impulses travel through the heart and make the ventricles (bottom chambers of the heart) squeeze or contract.

 Atrial fibrillation episodes may last minutes, hours or days.
 You may have atrial fibrillation without having any symptoms.
-However, if symptoms do occur, they may include:
+But, if symptoms do occur, they may include:

 - Heart palpitations (skipping or racing sensation in your chest)

 - Shortness of breath (difficulty breathing during normal activities, climbing stairs or walking long distances)

 - Dizziness (lightheadedness or feeling faint)

 - Discomfort, pain or pressure in chest

 The most common causes of atrial fibrillation include:

 - Heart failure

 - Heart valve disease